SpongePowered/Schematic-Specification/versions/schematic-3.md

 ##### BlockState Palette Specifics

-The format of the Block State identifier is the id of the block type and a set of comma-separated property `key=value` pairs surrounded by square brackets.
+The format of the BlockState identifier is the id of the block type and a set of comma-separated property `key=value` pairs surrounded by square brackets.
 If the block has no properties then the square brackets can be omitted.
-The block type id is specified as a [Resource Location](#defResourceLocation), for a full list of available Block ID's, refer to the particular Minecraft Java edition version of the official wiki.
+The block type id is specified as a [Resource Location](#defResourceLocation), for a full list of available block IDs, refer to the particular Minecraft Java edition version of the official wiki.

 For example the air block has no properties so its id representation would be just the block type id `minecraft:air`.
-The wheat block has an enum property for the `age` so its id would be `minecraft:wheat[age=3]`.
+The wheat block has an integer property for the `age` so its id would be `minecraft:wheat[age=3]`.
 Properties ordering is nondeterministic, unknown properties for the particular game version may result in errors.

 ##### Biome Palette Specifics